Marvel Star Chris Evans Says He Thinks About Quitting Acting All The Time

 “I never said the word ‘retire,’ it’s a really obnoxious notion for an actor to say they’re going to retire — it’s not something you retire from.”

-Based on his comments, it sounds like Evans won’t be going anywhere anytime soon but is hoping to try something new outside his comfort zone.
+Based on his comments, it sounds like Evans won’t be going anywhere anytime soon, but is hoping to try something new outside his comfort zone.
 While chatting with Johansson, he discussed how innovative streaming content is nowadays.
 It’s possible we could see the movie star transition to the small screen in the future.

 For now, Evans is focusing on promoting Knives Out.
 The film, directed by Star Wars‘ Rian Johnson, already has a Certified Fresh seal and a 97 percent approval rating on Rotten Tomatoes.